MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 ---
 title: "SUBSCRIBE"
-description: "`SUBSCRIBE` streams updates from a source, table, or view as they occur."
+description: "`SUBSCRIBE` streams updates from a source, table, view, or materialized view as they occur."
 menu:
   main:
     parent: commands